-Our headquarters are located at 500 Boylston Street, 12th Floor, Boston, Massachusetts, where we occupy approximately 4,544 square feet of office space.
-This lease expires on February 28, 2021.
+Our headquarters are located at 500 Boylston Street, 13th Floor, Boston, Massachusetts, where we occupy approximately 9,501 square feet of office space.
+This lease expires on July 31, 2026.
+We are permitted to assign, sublease or transfer this lease, with the consent of the landlord, which consent shall not be unreasonably withheld.
 We believe that this office is sufficient to meet our current needs and that suitable additional space will be available as and when needed.